 Once you have filtered each size class, place individual Nitex filters with zooplankton goo into Petri dish with label (size Fraction, FilterNum, etc.).
-Tape both ends of Petri dish with lab tape and immediately freeze at -20°C. (put in Ziploc bags so keep samples from individual tows together).
+Tape both ends of Petri dish with lab tape if needed and immediately freeze at -20°C. (put in Ziploc bags so keep samples from individual tows together).
 Take the samples home frozen, put into cooler with ice packs (dry ice better).

-For Electron Transport System (ETS) samples, scrape biomass off of Nitex filters into cryovials, flash freeze in liquid N. Store at -80°C.
+For Electron Transport System (ETS) samples, scrape biomass off of Nitex filters into cryovials or Falcon tubes, flash freeze in liquid N. Store at -80°C. Note: if freezing in Falcon tubes, use tongs to hold the tube in a small container of liquid N, with cap off.
+Once frozen, remove, cap and place in -80 freezer.

 For stable isotopes (Brian Popp and Hilary Close), we do not need to do anything different; they will use our same biomass samples that we dry at home.
 They want one day/night pair from some point in the cruise, and at least 3 size fractions (1000-500-200) x 9 depths x d/n = 54 samples.
 They’ll pick most interesting pair after the cruise (will decide which best to analyze).
 Interested in separate species too.
 Note they are particularly interested in Oithona (as well as Oithona pellets, or any small size animal’s poop from mesopelagic).